For urgent consular assistance call

 In planning your activities, consider the kind of areas known to be terrorist targets and the level of security provided.

-To reduce your risk of being involved in terrorism:
+To reduce your risk of being affected by terrorism:

 Avoid the affected area after an attack due to the risk of secondary attacks.